 All of the kids, it seems, know about 808 Viral.
 And as a parent, I’m okay with that.
 I find them to be a nice group making an attempt to be more responsible when it comes to a younger audience.
 For example, they assisted a fellow parent in helping to diffuse a bullying issue.
 They have been speaking at schools and supporting community projects, That was a major plus for me.
 I still monitor their content, however, before letting my kids watch it.

 Their popularity has resulted in enviable business partnerships.
 They recently received sponsorship from Hele Gas and Aloha Kia.
 Moreover, several of the 808 Viral members left to build solo “brands.”
 Pashyn, known for her viral video “Pidgin Siri,” has accumulated a following of over 100,000 followers.

 808 Viral’s founder, Daniela Stolfi-Tow, has been working with Hawaii influencers for several years and has created a network of over 1.5 million followers.
 To date, her material has pulled in over 500 million views.

 “Everyone started it just for fun and it just grew and grew.
 One day we were out shooting a video and groups of people surrounded us wanting photos.
 They knew all our names, and every video we had done.
 We were just looking at each other like, wow, is this really happening?
 It is pretty amazing that anyone can pick up a camera and go viral from their living room and become a star overnight.” said Stolfi-Tow

-As I crack up giggling under the covers, I realize that my son isn’t the only one in my house who has been influenced.
+I found myself cracking up giggling under the covers as I watched all these videos.
+I realize that my son isn’t the only one in my house who has been influenced. #lol